Rangers 'due big performance' as PSV rematch looms

 "Now we are playing in front of our own fans, which is a big difference.
 We will have more of the ball, but it's what we do with the ball that matters.
 We've trained all week to improve on what we did in Glasgow and we have to avoid mistakes."

-Rangers midfielder Todd Cantwell: "It's every players' dream to play in the Champions League.
+Rangers midfielder Todd Cantwell: "It's every player's dream to play in the Champions League.
 We've had a taste of it and we're looking forward to tomorrow night.
 As a player, you've got to believe in yourself and your abilities.

 "What happened last year doesn't matter tomorrow night.
 What matters is who wins tomorrow."